fl81224/Functional-Clustering-of-Longitudinal-Associations/README.md

 ```

 ## Abstract
-This repository contains code and additional resources supporting our study on the clustering algorithms for analyzing longitudinal associations between Social Determinants of Health (SDOH) and stroke mortality.
+This repository contains code and additional resources supporting our study.

 ## 1. Data
 The datasets used in this study are publicly accessible at: